cornelia-schulz/lost-in-translation/src/pages/react-hooks/index.md

 }
 export default Books
 ```
 In the example above useEffect is used to pass a function to fetch some book titles from a simple database.
-In a class based component I would have called this function from within componentDidMount.
+In a class based component the same function would have been called from within componentDidMount.

 ## Custom hooks
 You can also write some custom Hooks to use within your React components.
 The React team suggests prefixing Hooks with "use", just to make it easier to keep track of the types of components in your code.